 - Salt- A pinch of salt offsets the sweetness and gives the flavor more dimension.

-- Egg and egg white- An egg binds the ingredients together while an extra egg white encourages the batter to rise and get even more fluffy.
+- Egg and egg white- An egg binds the ingredients together while an extra egg white encourages the batter to rise and get more fluffy.
 Make sure these are room temperature so they mix in well.
 Pull them, the butter, and the buttermilk out of the refrigerator about an hour before baking.

 Helpful Equipment and Tools